-This section of the museum includes the collections listed below which feature artifacts and equipment dating from the 19th century to the present day that document the evolution of the systems and techniques used in telecommunications in Portugal.
+This section of the museum includes collections featuring artefacts and equipment dating from the 19th century to the present day and document the evolution of the systems and techniques used in telecommunications in Portugal.
+List of collections below.

 Testing and Measuring